arsitektur-jaringan-komputer/Modul-Sisop/Modul2/README-English.md

 }
 ```

-Example of creating a program that utilizes thread [playthread.c](playthread.c).
+Example of creating a program that utilizes thread.

 > compile using `gcc -pthread -o [output] input.c`